AwsGeek/lightsail-containers-flask/README.md

    $ aws lightsail get-container-services --service-name flask-service
    ```

-   Wait until the container service state changes to "ACTIVE" before continuing to the next step.
+   Wait until the container service state changes to “ACTIVE” before continuing to the next step.
+Your container service should become active after a few minutes.

 2. Push the application container to Lightsail with the [push-container-image](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lightsail/push-container-image.html) comand.
    ```